mpareja/node-rupert/README.md

 ### Defining tasks and execution plan separately

 Separating _how_ a task is performed from _what_ tasks to perform makes reasoning about the process as a whole a lot easier.
 Rupert appreciates the simplicity that comes from having a list of tasks and their dependencies fit on a single screen.
-He doesn't take insult to the fact that your task library will never `require` him.
+He doesn't take insult to the fact that your task implementations will never `require` him.

 rupert(tasks, plan, callback)